bbauska/Anti-Project2025/anti.md

 take enforcement or amicus action advancing the position that political conflicts of interest by union leadership can support claims for breach of the duty of fair representation in a manner analogous to financial conflicts of interest and analogous to breaches of the fiduciary duty of loyalty in other areas of law.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommended the NLRB reverse their interpretations of “protected concerted activity” around forming a union, and said they should return to the 2019 Alstate Maintenance interpretation.
+<p>Project 2025 recommended the NLRB reverse their interpretations of “protected concerted
+activity” around forming a union, and said they should return to the 2019 Alstate Maintenance interpretation.
 “Interpreting ‘Protected Concerted Activity.’
 In an effort to prevent employers from retaliating against workers who express a desire to unionize, certain activities are deemed ‘protected